 - you want the best magnets

-- you want a collar that’s extremely secure and hard to pop open
+- you want a collar that’s extremely secure and impossible to pop open

 - you want strong real-world performance